ngmarchant/activeeval-experiments/README.md

 ## Datasets

 All seven data sets are included in the `datasets` directory in HDF5 format.
-Each data set may contain the arrays:
+Each data set may contain the following variables:

 * `features`: feature vectors
 * `labels`: ground truth labels
 * `scores`: real-valued classifier scores, e.g. distance from the decision